-However, both of the postal services that merged had a long history prior to the merger, with Posten AB founded in 1636 for use by the royal family.
-However, more recently the company had begun to act a government-owned limited partnership and served as the national mail service of Sweden before the merger.
+However, both of the postal services that merged had a long history prior to the merger, Posten AB was founded in 1636 for use by the royal family.
+However, more recently the company had begun to act as a government-owned limited partnership and served as the national mail service of Sweden before the merger.

-Today, PostNord is a large multinational company which serves the Nordic region, and its operations aid logistics for individuals and businesses in the region.
+Today, PostNord is a large multinational company that serves the Nordic region, and its operations aid logistics for individuals and businesses in the region.
 PostNord also has lots of other stakeholders due to being owned by its respective governments, such as the general public and the governments of both countries involved in overseeing its operation and making sure it is serving the general interests of its respective populations.

-In this article, you will find all the information on how to use PostNord delivery services, how to track PostNord delivery services, and other essential information regarding PostNord logistics solutions.
+In this article, you will find all the information on how to use PostNord delivery services, how to track PostNord delivery services and other essential information regarding PostNord logistics solutions.
 To check out some of PostNord's competitors, you can find links to DHL, TNT and GEODIS here.
 However, please note that all of these postal operators and services can be tracked at any time using Ship24 universal tracking.